University and college admission: Saudi Arabia

 Admission to colleges in Saudi Arabia depends on the high school grade as well as the scores of some standardized tests called Qiyas Tests prepared by the National Center for Assessment in Higher Education.

 South Korea

-In Korea there is national center for test which happens every year around November called su-neung, the College Scholastic Ability Test.
+Korea uses a nationally standardized exam called the College Scholastic Ability Test (su-neung) as the primary factor for undergraduate admissions.
 Many students in Korea begin preparing for the College Scholastic Ability Test (CSAT) during middle school and continue throughout high school, reflecting its importance in the admissions process.

 Sweden

 Admission in Sweden requires completion of secondary education, along with the proper specific qualifications (e.g. science in high school to study science in college).
 Prospective students are admitted based on their grade point average or SAT, although majors such as theatre and architecture may require some extra work.

 Thailand

 At present, Thai university admissions are done through the "Thai University Central Admission System" or TCAS, a central admissions system developed by the Council of University Presidents of Thailand (CUPT).
 This system is divided into four rounds of admissions: portfolio admissions, quota admissions, joint admissions, and direct admissions.